TN456/FieldGuard/README.md

 FieldGuard is a multi-phase, event-driven project that simulates livestock health data, streams it through Apache Kafka, and processes it for anomaly detection.

-**Phases 1, 2, 3 & 4 are complete:** The project currently runs a realistic Python simulation, uses ML to detect anomalies, and now includes a robust **Spring Boot Backend** to filter, process, and persist critical alerts to a database.
+**All Phases (1-5) are complete:** The project features a full End-to-End IoT pipeline: from a Python-based biological simulator, through Kafka streaming and ML analysis, to a Spring Boot Backend, and a real-time **HTML/JS Dashboard**.

 ## Project Goals